kaimitai/skyhigh_releases/readme.md

 ###### The editor will show all the level and tile information

 ![alt text](./docs/images/intro/00_editor_02.png)
-###### Bring your own creativity and ideas into the SkyRoads level design
+###### Bring your own creativity and ideas into SkyRoads level design

 #### Level Editing - Palette
 Another part of the level editor is the palette editor.
-This screen will allow you to change the colors of the level on the fly, indicating which colors have special properties - as well as showing a text of what palette index means in the game.
+This screen will allow you to change the colors of the level on the fly, indicating which colors have special properties - as well as showing a text of what a certain palette index is used for in the game.
 The colors can be changed with rgb-sliders using the mouse, but can also be copied and pasted within a palette or between palettes.

 ![alt text](./docs/images/intro/01_palette.JPG)
 ###### The palette editor will show all the palette information for a given level